tokenized/docs/protocol-order.md

             <td class="e10">DepositAddress</td>
             <td class="e10">0</td>
             <td class="e10"><abbr title="17zAWabipcUHn5XP9w8GEc3PKvG5bYGBMe">Hover for example</abbr></td>
             <td class="e10"><abbr title="Length 1-255 bytes.
 The public address for confiscated tokens to be deposited in.
 Null for Freeze, Thaw, actions.
 For Reconciliation actions the deposit address is who receives bitcoin.">Length 1-255 bytes.
-The public address for confiscated tokens to be de ...
-Hover for more</abbr></td>
+The public address for confiscated tokens to be deposited in.
+Null fo ...</abbr></td>
             <td class="e10">nvarchar8</td>
             <td class="e10">Eventually the supporting evidence/explanation can be supported by a Subfield that has the public address (and a signed message) owned by a legal authority for ID verification/certification purposes.</td>
         </tr>